seamapi/docs/docs/core-concepts/devices.md

 To increase billing flexibility, Seam provides the ability to mark devices as managed or unmanaged:

-- ***Managed devices*** can be fully controlled through the Seam API and are billed to your Seam account as a regular device.
+- ***Managed devices***: these devices can be fully controlled through the Seam API and are billed to your Seam account as a regular device.
-- ***Unmanaged device*** on the other hand cannot be controlled through the Seam API and are thus not billed.
+- ***Unmanaged device*** these devices are not billed and consequently cannot be controlled through the Seam API.

 Seam makes it possible to toggle a device back and forth between `managed` and `unmanaged` state.

 ### Convert Managed Device to Unmanaged
 Converting a device to an `unmanaged` state pauses billing for the device and converts all the device resources managed by Seam (e.g. Access Codes) to unmanaged resources.
 As a result, Seam will no longer monitor the lifecycle of these resources.